Block Discrete Empirical Interpolation Methods: Review of CUR factorization algorithms

 \section{Review of CUR factorization algorithms}

 In this section, we summarize some known index selection algorithms for computing a CUR factorization.
+We denote the spectral norm (2-norm) by $\norm{\cdot}$ and the notation $R^+$ denotes the Moore--Penrose pseudoinverse of $R$.
 We use MATLAB notations to index vectors and matrices, i.e., $A(:,\bp)$ denotes the $k$ columns of $A$ whose corresponding indices are in vector $\bp \in \N_+^k$.
-We denote the 2-norm norm by $\norm{\cdot}$ and the notation $R^+$ denotes the Moore--Penrose pseudoinverse of $R$.